-We ask that you come and be with us 8th - 14th September (shifts are 9th - 13th), in your vehicle or tent, or under your tarp, and bring your energy, generosity, skills, physical labour and your brightness.
+We ask that you come and be with us 8th - 12th July (shifts are 9th - 11th), and/or 13th - 19th July (shifts are 14-18th) with your full camping kit or live-in vehicle, and bring your energy, generosity, skills, physical labour and your brightness.
 In return we offer

-Please have a think about our view on drink and drugs, as described on the Festival overview page.
+Please have a think about our view on alcohol and recreational drugs, as described on the Festival overview page.

 We don’t wish to judge people’s views on this — and hope it won’t put you off applying!
 And if this would be a new way of experiencing a festival for you then why not give it a try?!
-However please bear in mind that if you choose to work with us, then we’d like this policy to be respected.
+However please bear in mind that if you choose to work with us and are accepted, then we’d expect this policy to be respected.